Hello and welcome to Relate

 “I am really proud to represent an organisation that has helped so many couples and individuals over decades.
 The times we are going through are particularly difficult for individuals and their relationships, as many struggle with the demands of dual career relationships, debt, job insecurity/job loss and the lack of support from the extended family and community, as many have had to be increasingly more mobile to get jobs.
 I will work tirelessly to support Relate in their challenges ahead and in the wonderful and self-less work they engage in”.

-Our patron, Professor Tanya Byron
+Professor Tanya Byron

 Professor Tanya Byron is a well respected academic and practitioner.
 She has worked extensively in the NHS around issues of drug dependency, HIV/AIDS and sexual health, adult mental health and eating disorders services.

 Tanya still practices as a Consultant in child and adolescent mental health in a general practice.
 She has also done high profile TV work for the BBC on child behaviour, science and current affairs.